The Online MBA in Project Management Explained

 Projects propel businesses.
 Anyone who can lead entire projects, or even just phases of them, is a valuable asset to companies.
 Good project managers help build businesses by driving product and service development, customer service, improvements, and new initiatives -- all while keeping an eye on efficiency and employee morale.

 Companies expect project managers to be adept at overseeing a team by doling out assignments, setting deadlines, staying on budget, communicating well, and creating long-term strategies and goals.
-Career experts say that project managers have become more in demand as companies try to stay leaner and hire people on a per-project basis.
+When companies try to stay leaner and hire people on a per-project basis, project managers become increasingly important.

 Project management is a unique beast among subjects relevant to business students.
 Unlike most other concentrations, it is not relegated to one industry or function.
 Really, anyone could use project management skills, says Jeffrey Pinto, professor of management in the online master's of project management program at Pennsylvania State University.
 About 65 to 70 percent of the work conducted in organizations is project based, he adds.